Learn Residential vs. Inpatient Trea...

 By

 If you want 24-hour care while in recovery for addiction or mental health issues, you can choose between residential and inpatient treatment.
-While they may sound similar and some people even refer to them interchangeably, they’re 2 distinct treatment options.
+While they may sound similar and some people even refer to them interchangeably, they’re two distinct treatment options.
 And one may be a better fit for you depending on your unique circumstances.

 What Is Residential Rehab?